Muscle Relaxing Injections – Are All Brands The Same?

 10. Neurotoxins diffuse differently, in part because B and D have protective proteins clustered around the active part of the molecule, while X has no protective proteins.

 11. B has a full complement of protective proteins and weighs about 900 kD.
-D is a mixture of 500 kD and 300 kD complexes of protective proteins and botulinum toxin A. Being heavier, these complexes migrate more slowly than X/NT-201, which is BTX-A without protective proteins.
+D is a mixture of 500 kD and 300 kD complexes of protective proteins and (Term Forbidden by TGA) A. Being heavier, these complexes migrate more slowly than X/NT-201, which is BTX-A without protective proteins.
 Conversely, you will have less precision.

 12. D has been shown to “drift” or diffuse more than B, increasing the chances of an accidental droopy eyelid or unintentional relaxation of a neighbouring muscle due to diffusion of the product.